chandutalkin/Novel-Reader/README.md

 # Novel-Reader
-A ready to use responsive web app template powered by VueJs &amp; node Js.
+A ready to use responsive web app template for a online novel reading platform powered by VueJs &amp; node Js.
 It consists of express backend, Vuejs frontend, Mysql DB Schema &amp; Admin Panel using adminjs to Create and manage records in database

 # step1